-You feel light, powerful, capable and excited about the prospect of just being you – not half of a whole – but fully, totally complete as a party of one.
+Yes, you can be single and happy.
+You can feel light, powerful and excited at the prospect of just being you — fully complete as a party of one.

 I love that stage.
-Where you’re free from the pain of the last relationship and can look back with such relief that you’re no longer dealing with the control, or the anger, or the nagging, or the jealousy, or the selfishness or the pure boredom that was keeping you from becoming the person you have the potential to be.
+You’re free from the pain of the last relationship and can look back with such relief that you’re no longer dealing with the control, or the anger, or the nagging, or the jealousy, or the selfishness or the pure boredom that was keeping you from becoming the person you have the potential to be.

 Yes, it really is possible to be single and happy.
 It doesn’t mean being lonely and it doesn’t mean you can’t experience romance and love.
 It means being comfortable with where you’re at today — regardless of your relationship status.
 When you do that, you’ll be amazed by how beautiful and complete your life will be, single or not.

-Copyright © Kim Calvert/2012 Singular Communications, LLC.
+Copyright © Kim Calvert/2017 Singular Communications, LLC.